jasonknight/sapphire/README.md

 Since no file that comes in with the (download) form can execute code (if it has a main function or calles it that will not be executed) dependencies matter less.
 If you really must establish a kind of dependency then you can use the full path from the root of the currently executing program, i.e. /main/user/lib1/proc

+### Testing is part of the language

+Imagine a language where you DON'T have to install a testing suite to verify your code.
+Sapphire is intended to be such a language:

+	(procedure foo(string:a) returns (string) do {
+		(return (+ "Hello " a))
+	})
+	(procedure-test foo do {
+		(assert-result-includes "Hello " when "John")
+		(assert-throws exception-argument when 1)
+		(assert-throws my-custom-exception when 1)
+	})
+	(.run-test foo)

+	=>
+	Running tests for procedure foo
+	foo assert-result-includes "Hello" PASSED when given "John" foo assert-throws exception-argument PASSED when given 1 foo assert-throws my-custom-exception FAILED when given 1 Full Stop.
+		Assertion failed, foo must throw my-custom-exception when given 1

 ## The Compiler